parulraut0110/HibernateDemo/README.md

 In this project, the hibernate.cfg.xml file is located in src/main/resources/.

+The external DTD file for Hibernate configuration was downloaded from [hibernate.org](https://hibernate.org/dtd/).

 Make sure the connection properties (username and password) are correct:

 ```xml